What is the difference between a PC and an industrial PC

 In today's technology-driven world, personal computers (PCs) and industrial PCs are two common types of computer systems.
 While they share many similarities, there are critical differences that set them apart.
 This article will explore the dissimilarities between a PC and an industrial PC, focusing on their design, performance, and usage.

-Design
+I. Design

 The design of a PC is primarily geared towards meeting the needs of the average consumer.
 It is typically compact, visually appealing, and designed to fit well within different home or office settings.
 PCs often prioritize aesthetics, with sleek cases and various color options.
 On the other hand, industrial PCs prioritize functionality and robustness over visual appeal.
 Industrial PCs are built to withstand harsh environments, such as extreme temperatures, humidity, dust, and vibrations.
 They usually come in sturdy and durable enclosures, designed to protect the internal components from potential damages.

+II.
 Performance

 When it comes to performance, PCs and industrial PCs take different approaches to meet their respective requirements.
 PCs are typically designed for general-purpose computing, such as web browsing, word processing, multimedia consumption, and light gaming.
 As a result, consumer-grade PCs are often equipped with moderate processing power, sufficient memory, and average graphics capabilities.